DecodeGenetics/popSTR/README.md

         chrom startCoordinate endCoordinate repeatMotif numOfRepeatsInRef 1000refBasesBeforeStart 1000refBasesAfterEnd repeatSeqFromRef

 * `minFlankLength` - Minimum number of flanking bases required on each side of a repeat for a read to be considered useful.
 * `maxRepeatLength` - All alleles with a basePair length above this number will be lumped together into a greater than allele.
+Should be set close to 0.5 * readLength in IN.bam.
 * `PN-id` - The id of the individual being genotyped.

 ###2. computePnSlippage - Estimate individual specific slippage rates